NataliaSegura/Macrocomplex-builder/README.md

 Although the program can be asked to build more than one model from the same input, it is not able to deduce and build more than one output when there could be more than one possible solution.

+*4*. **Global stechiometry**

+The aim of the optional argument stechiometry is to solve the ATP problem.
+In that way, the problem
 ## Next Steps

 *What could be the next future improvements?*